 - Goals have to be fun.
 You won't get anywhere trying to force yourself to do things that you don't enjoy.

 - We use other tasks as 'hiding places' to avoid working on our goal.
-If not that, we aspire to 'noble obstacles' that makes our non-pursuit noble.
+If not that, we aspire to 'noble obstacles' that make our non-pursuit noble.
 For example, not desiring wealth being 'noble'.
 Hiding places are very much like procrastination — watching Netflix when you should be doing something else.

 - Getting rid of your secret rules is key.
 We all have these secret rules (limiting beliefs) that hold us back from doing what we want.
 We may, without knowing it, despise that which we actually want.
 Say you hate your job, but don't feel qualified for anything else — then your secret rule might be that you are lucky that anyone would hire you at all.
 This is obviously not the case.